 Can I earn credits via challenge exams or "CLEP" courses?

 RNs who did not take Anatomy and Physiology or Microbiology in their basic programs may take an Excelsior (Regents) exam in those subjects rather than taking them at York College or taking them elsewhere and transferring them.
 Excelsior exams are given at Sylvan Learning Centers.

 York College accepts a number of College Level Examination Program CLEP exams in lieu of required general studies courses.
 Students may earn an unlimited number of credits via the CLEP but must take a minimum of 30 credits at York College in order to earn a degree from York College.

 All CLEP exams and courses taken at other schools after enrollment at York College need to be completed before the "final 30 credits at York College" are started.

 All nursing courses meet once a week for approximately 3 hours beginning at 4 or 5 pm.
 NUR321 Transitional Concepts for Registered Nurse is online with one inperson orientation session on campus.
 Other required classes meet at various days and times.

-The RN to BS Program course schedule for each upcoming semester is printed in the RN to BS Newsletter.
 The complete list of all York College courses is available through the Online Schedule of Classes on the main college website